robblofield/Lab---Intermediate-Slice---Spider-Sentinels/Lab - Intermediate Slice - Spider Sentinels - Part 2.md

 #### Raycasting in Unity
 We’re using **Physics.Raycast()** to detect the ground below each leg.
 A raycast is an invisible line that projects in a direction and reports what it hits.
+You can use Raycast Debugging to visualize the Ray in the scene view.
 You can customize it with a **LayerMask** to only detect specific objects.

 Example syntax: